LEADERSHIP ACADEMY 2026

 Cancellations for MLA in-person and hybrid events (including the annual conference, if virtual) must be received in writing by e-mail no later than ten (10) business days prior to the program in order to qualify for a refund.
 Within ten (10) business days of the event, no refund will be issued.
 Registrations received within ten (10) days of the program are not eligible for a refund.
 No-shows will be invoiced.

-A $150.00 processing fee will be applied to refunds for this event.
+A $150.00 cancellation fee will be applied to refunds for this workshop.

 If an MLA professional development workshop, conference, webinar, or other training session is cancelled due to low registration or inclement weather, participants will be notified and fees, if applicable, will be refunded.